phillipstm/https-teresaPhillips.github.io-reading-notes-/Code401/class-26.md

 ## Additional Questions

 **Looking ahead at this module’s course schedule, What do you look forward to learning?**

+Mostly to have a better understanding by revisiting React and learning more new tools.

 **What are your learning goals after reading and reviewing the class README?**

+Learning more about JSX and components that can load their own Css.

 ## Things I want to know more about

+All of it.